thetarnav/glitched-writer/README.md

    -  'normal' - _Wont do any matching, just converts starting string into character map._
    -  'erase' - _First Erases entire string and then writes your text._
    -  'clear' - _Instantly deletes entire textContent and then writes your text._

--  **oneAtATime** - Without this option enabled, letters in your string will animate all at once.
-Enabling this option, by setting it to **true** or any **intiger larger than 0**, will cause the string to be written from left to right (mode: 'erase', will make it go form right to left - when erasing).
-Number value, signifies number of letters being typed at one time.

 -  **html** - _Potentially dangerous option._ If true, written string will be injected as html, not text content.
 It provides advanced text formating with html tags and more.
 But be sure to NOT enable it on user-provided content.